analog-nico/quota/README.md

 // Create and configure the quota server which manages the quota usage. var quotaServer = new quota.Server();
-quotaServer.addQuotaManager('github'); // This is loading one of many presets.
+quotaServer.addManager('github'); // This is loading one of many presets.

 // Create a client connected to the server locally - so no overhead involved. var quotaClient = new quota.Client(quotaServer);